-At the entrance of the cave, the guide will provide you with the necessary equipment for your safe tour.
+At the entrance of the cave, the guide will provide you with the necessary equipment for a safe tour.
 You will receive a helmet and a flashlight.
 For your own comfort, it would be desirable to wear closed shoes and have a long-sleeved blouse with you.
 At 150 meters of the route, the visitor has the opportunity to enjoy an aesthetic spectacle.
 Massive columns create labyrinthine compartments.
-Many stalactites and stalagmites, elixirs, varied and colorful, gur, decorate its eight chambers while in many places there are stony water basins and cave pearls.
+Many stalactites and stalagmites decorate its eight chambers while in many places there are stony water basins and cave pearls.

 The cave and the history

-The name of the cave “tax” corresponds to two versions.
-In the first, the name comes from the Italian word “foros” which means “opening”.
-The second refers to the superstition of the inhabitants, as when animals fell and were lost, they believed that they were paying taxes in this way, in order to appease the evil spirits.
+The name of the cave “Foros” corresponds to two stories.
+Firstly, the name comes from the Italian word “foros” which means “opening”.
+The second story refers to the superstition of the inhabitants, as when animals fell and were lost, they believed that they were paying taxes in this way, in order to appease the evil spirits.

 The first exploration of the cave was made in 1937 by the couple Ioannis and Anna Petrocheilou.
 By order of the Hellenic Speleological Society (ESS) in 1982, a complete mapping was carried out by A. Petrochilou and S. Diakogiannis.
 It is the 15th recorded cave in Greece, in the official chronological list of caves discovered by the Hellenic Speleological Society (ESE).